Make your own smoothies to save money, eat more healthfully, and bring convenience to your own home.

 My 16yo son is a smoothie-making aficionado.
 He loves our Smoothie Station and pesters me when we run low on ingredients.
 Kinda nice when I want to make one for myself!

 Smoothie-making is very simple provided you have a blender or a food processor.
-Yes, a high-speed blender would be very cool, but we don’t have one.
-Our Osterizer has been with us for close to 20 years.
-We also have a Magic Bullet.
-And I’ve used the food processor as well.
+Over the years we’ve had an Osterizer, a Magic Bullet, and a Ninja.
+And I’ve used the food processor to make smoothies as well.
 All work just fine in my mind.

 Making smoothies cheaper.